opencog/opencog/examples/pln/inference-control-learning/README.md

       Variable "$T"
 ```

-Such an inference control rule may already help a bit the Backward
+Such a control rule may already help a bit the Backward Chainer.
-Chainer.
-Indeed partial instantiation over R will calculate the
+Indeed partial instantiation over R will calculate the probability of
-probability of a given rule to produce a preproof of any T. To obtain
+a given rule to produce a preproof of any T. To obtain a partial
-a partial instantiation over R, R is subtituted by a certain rule,
+instantiation over R, R is subtituted by a certain rule, called
-called `<rule>`, and the TV over the ImplicationScope, called
+`<rule>`, and the TV over the ImplicationScope, called `<rule-TV>`, is
-`<rule-TV>`, is obtained by direct evaluation over the subset of
+obtained by direct evaluation over the subset of observations of the
-observations of the corpus of proofs involving `<rule>`.
-There is a
+corpus of proofs involving `<rule>`.
+There is a subtlety though, in
-subtlety though, in the cases where B is not in the trace of subproofs
+the cases where B is not in the trace of subproofs of T we simply
-of T we simply don't know whether or not it could be a subproof, as
+don't know whether or not it could be a subproof, as such we cannot
-such we cannot evaluate its TV as false.
-Instead we rely on a
+evaluate its TV as false.
+Instead we rely on a uncertain prior as
-uncertain prior as explained in Subsection Record Inference Traces to
+explained in Subsection Record Inference Traces to have uncertain and
-have uncertain and partial negative observations.
+partial negative observations.

 ```
 ImplicationScope <rule-TV>